 - Wax (cerumen) impaction.

-- Otitis media (acute or chronic suppurative).
+- Infection: otitis externa or otitis media (acute or chronic suppurative).

 - Benign tumours of the middle ear.